Cardiovascular Disease Fellowship

 About Our Facility

-Fellows rotate equally between two leading hospitals in Minneapolis to experience firsthand the day-to-day operations of a major public hospital and a privately-owned cardiology practice.
+Fellows rotate equally between two leading hospitals in Minneapolis to experience firsthand the day-to-day operations of a major public hospital and a tertiary cardiology referral and research center practice.